 - To allow you to use the services offered on the site;

 - For the verification of your company based on your legal documents (see below for further information);

-- For freelancers, in order to optimise your search engine listing; for clients, to offer the most relevant search results;
+- In order to optimise your search engine listing;

 - To ensure that the proposed assignments are relevant (lead moderation, anti-spam policy);